Erratic Liouvillian Skin Localization and Subdiffusive Transport: Abstract

 \section{Abstract}

 Non-Hermitian systems with globally reciprocal couplings -- such as the Hatano-Nelson model with stochastic imaginary gauge fields -- avoid the conventional non-Hermitian skin effect, displaying erratic bulk localization while retaining ballistic transport.
 An open question is whether similar behavior arises when non-reciprocity originates at the Liouvillian level rather than from an effective non-Hermitian Hamiltonian obtained via post-selection.
-Here we investigate this scenario in a lattice model with globally reciprocal Liouvillian dynamics and locally asymmetric incoherent hopping, a disordered setting in which Liouvillian-specific effects have remained largely unexplored.
-While the steady state again shows disorder-dependent, erratic localization without boundary accumulation, we find that global reciprocity in the Liouvillian {\em does not} protect transport.
-Instead, in the regime dominated by incoherent hopping, excitations spread via {\em Sinai-type subdiffusion}, dramatically slower than the ordinary diffusion found in symmetric stochastic lattices.
-Our results reveal a fundamental distinction between globally reciprocal Hamiltonian and Liouvillian dynamics: global reciprocity suppresses the skin effect in both cases, but only in Liouvillian dynamics can it coexist with ultra-slow, disorder-induced subdiffusive transport.
+Here, a lattice model with globally reciprocal Liouvillian dynamics and locally asymmetric incoherent hopping is investigated, a disordered setting in which Liouvillian-specific effects have remained largely unexplored.
+While the steady state again shows disorder-dependent, erratic localization without boundary accumulation, {excitations in the incoherent-hopping regime spread via {\em Sinai-type subdiffusion}, dramatically slower than ordinary diffusion in symmetric stochastic lattices.} {This highlights that the genuinely distinct Liouvillian signature is the coexistence of global reciprocity with ultra-slow, disorder-induced subdiffusive transport, rather than the erratic localization itself.} {These results reveal a fundamental distinction between globally reciprocal Hamiltonian and Liouvillian systems: in both cases the skin effect is suppressed, but only in Liouvillian dynamics erratic skin localization can coexist with subdiffusive transport.}